***We are open! Please read the new regulations.***

-My goal is to help as many people as possible become healthy, stay healthy and live healthy lifestyles by providing high-quality individualized healthcare.
-I commit to always putting the needs of each patient first by providing any and all care necessary and by collaborating with other healthcare professionals.
+Our goal is to help as many people as possible become healthy, stay healthy and live healthy lifestyles by providing high-quality individualized healthcare.
+We commit to always putting the needs of each patient first by providing any and all care necessary and by collaborating with other healthcare professionals.

 Dr. Michele Fujii, DAHM, EAMP, trained birth doula